 Car Talk: Parking in a secure garage or lot runs about $100-$200/month, if it’s an option at all.
 Street parking is slightly less expensive (you may obtain a Residential Parking Permit for only $15/year) if you’re a comfortable risk-taker.
 Though spaces are often hard to find: if you take this route, don’t plan on using your car much unless your favorite pastime is playing sardines amongst the library stacks… Also, if you have friends in Virginia or Maryland, you may want to register your car there: DC insurance is bound to be double what you’ll pay if you’re “parking” outside the Beltway.

 OK Commuter: If you plan to commute anywhere else in the city, study the transit map and live within a 15 minute walk of the station.
 Car commuters find the DC metro freeways a major headache, and if you’re working in Virginia you can bet on 45 minutes and a protracted morning bridge-cross.
 Parking in the DC area can be very limited so when signing a lease ensure that your apartment building offers either a parking garage or a dedicated parking space.

 Milo & Otis: As a kid, I loved watching this squatty pug and his best friend (a yellow tabby; who else?) meander through the Ohio countryside.
 Unfortunately, it seems DC planners and landlords weren’t so keen.
-Dogs are hard to keep due to the scarcity of dog parks.
+Dogs are hard to keep due to the scarcity of dog parks, however many buildings offer on property dog parks and proivde specifically pet friendly apartments.
 Also, expect a flat fee (up to $300) and monthly pet rent (around $30/month).
 Be sure to ask your landlord or management company about size and breed restrictions—Otis usually passes; Butch, maybe not.
-Felines are obviously more practical, but these still incur the fees delineated above.
+Cats are almost always allowed, and usually more practical, but cats still incur the fees mentioned above.

-Laundry Service: Hunt down the apartment buildings that offer washer/dryer accessibility at either no extra charge or at no extra travel.
+Laundry Service: Hunt down the apartment buildings that offers in unit washer and dryer accessibility at either no extra charge or at no extra travel.
 If you’re not this lucky, budget around $10-15/month as well as the time needed to tote your dirties to the laundromat.